 ROOFING IN COLD WEATHER

-Everyone needs a roof, and it is likely that yours has asphalt shingles.
+If you live in the United States, it’s likely your roof has asphalt shingles.
 American homeowners use asphalt shingles more than any other roofing product.
-When applied correctly, these shingles will provide many years of protection.
+Proper installation of this material will provide many years of protection.
 Unfortunately, if you are roofing in cold weather, you will need to take some extra precautions.

-As the temperatures decrease, shingles become more brittle and are easily cracked and broken.
-Those cracks will translate to water leaks later.
+As temperatures decline, shingles become more brittle, and are easily cracked and broken.
+Cracks lead to one thing: water leaks.

 If roofing in cold weather is unavoidable, most asphalt shingle manufacturers require that a specialized adhesive is manually applied to each shingle for temperatures below 40 degrees Fahrenheit (4 degrees Celsius).
 Failure to apply the special adhesive in adverse temperatures will void the manufacturer warranty.